 13km (8 miles), 5-6 hours round-trip, moderate

-Located in Huascaran National Park, Laguna 69 is one of the most picturesque places in Peru – if not all of South America – and yet only a handful of tourists that visit the Andean nation see it in person.
+Located in Huascarán National Park, Laguna 69 is one of the most picturesque places in Peru – if not all of South America – and yet only a handful of tourists that visit the Andean nation make the time to visit it.
 With snow-capped mountains in the backdrop, the still turquoise water is absolutely stunning and well worth the climb.

 The scenic trek begins after a two-hour drive from the city of Huaraz in north-central Peru.
-Livestock and cattle, cascading waterfalls and quaint meadows will come and go, but the towering peaks of Cordillera Blanca are steady company.
-The trail gently eases into an ascent for most of the route, however, the last 30-40 minutes are quite a climb.
+Livestock and cattle, cascading waterfalls, and quaint meadows will come and go, but the towering peaks of Cordillera Blanca are steady company.
+The trail gently eases into an ascent for most of the route but the last 30-40 minutes are quite a climb.

-The surface elevation of Laguna 69 is over 4600m above sea level (15,091ft), so be sure to spend a day or two acclimatizing in the city of Huaraz beforehand.
+The surface elevation of Laguna 69 is over 4600m (15,091ft) above sea level, so be sure to spend a day or two acclimatizing in the city of Huaraz beforehand.